-The most recent greenhouse gas emissions data for Kuwait is from 1994.
-At that time, carbon emissions were highest in the energy industries and transport sectors.
+The most recent emissions data available for Oman is from 1994.
+At that time, the largest contributions of carbon emissions came from the agriculture sector and energy industries.
 Through intersectoral collaboration, the health community can help to identify the best policy options not only to eventually stabilize greenhouse gas emissions, but also to provide the largest direct benefits to health.

-Source: UNFCCC Greenhouse Gas Data Inventory, UNFCCC [2015].
+Source: UNFCCC Greenhouse Gas Data Inventory, UNFCCC (2015).